 |

-Aquinas explained, is to will the good of
+Aquinas explained, is “to wish the good of

-is, as Christ showed us through His personal example, total sacrifice
+love is an act of will.
+Real love is, as Christ showed us through His personal

-of self for the sake of the salvation of others.
+example, total sacrifice of self for the sake of the

 Eroticism